Demographics of the Middle East and North Africa: Religion

 The MENA region is home to the three main monotheistic religions: Judaism, Christianity, and Islam.
 Diversity in a single religion and sectarian splits have contributed to various group identities and minorities.
 Approximately 325 million Muslims live in the MENA region, which constitutes 20% of the global Muslim population.
 However, it also has the highest percentage of Muslim-majority countries.
 By 2010 it was estimated that 93% of the populations in the Middle East and North Africa were Muslim, although this information can vary from the availability of the sources each country provides.
 Even with a majority Muslim population, diverse states in the region do not proclaim Islam as the official religion.
 The Islamic Republic of Iran, the Islamic Republic of Afghanistan and the Islamic Republic of Pakistan, are the only countries that include religion in their formal titles.

 The main division within Islam is between the Sunni and Shia sects.
 80% of Muslims in the MENA region are Sunnis, being the majority group, however, their practices and interpretations of religious mandates can differ from country to country.
 Between 36 million and 44 million Shi’as live in the Arab region.
 Of the Shi'a sects, the most prominent group is the Twelvers.
 Minority groups are the Ismailis, Zaidis, Alevis and Alawites.
 Iran is home of 70 million Shi'as, which constitutes 40% of the world's total Shi’a population.
 Iraq counts with 12% of Shi’a worldwide population; other countries with 1 million or more of the Shi’a population are Turkey, Syria, Yemen, Saudi Arabia, and Lebanon.
 Groups such as the Druze and Kharijites are difficult to classify as strictly Sunni or Shi’a.
 Another main commonality in both Sunni and Shi’i groups is Sufism.
 Sufi practices have reached other African and Asian countries.

 Israel is home of 5.8 million Jews.
 However, the Jewish population has decreased significantly in Egypt, Iraq, Morocco, Tunisia, Libya, and Syria.
 In Turkey and Iran, Jewish communities reach around twenty thousand each, but without significant influence.
 Christians groups such as the Orthodox, Roman Catholic and Protestants are spread throughout the region.
-In Egypt, Copts are the major Christian group and represent between 8-10% of the national population.
+In Egypt, Copts are the major Christian group, represent approximately 10% of the national population and are the largest Christian group in the region.
 Syria has a similar percentage of Christians.
 In Lebanon, the Maronite Christian make up 21% of the population.
 In Bahrain, Jordan, Libya, Oman, and Yemen, other minority religious groups that can be found are Hindus and Buddhists.

 From 2010 to 2050, the Muslim population in the MENA countries is expected to grow 74%, from 317 million to 552 million.
 Muslims will remain the majority group in the region, while Christians and Jews will remain as the second and third largest groups respectively.
 Buddhists and Hindus are expected to double their size by 2050.